VirusTotal/vt-ida-plugin/README.md

 These actions will launch a new instance of your default web browser, showing all the matches found in VTGrep.
 Remember that your default web browser must be logged into your VirusTotal Enterprise account in order to see the results.

-Check IDA Pro's output window for any message that may need your attention.

 **Note**: This version supports **Intel 32/64 bits** and **ARM** processor architectures when searching for similar code.
 Probably more architectures are supported but it hasn't been tested yet.

+### Navigate through VTPanel
+TBA

+Check IDA Pro's output window for any message that may need your attention.